ryrob30/mobile-services.en/help/windows-appstore/c-getting-started/dev-qs.md

 1. On the **[!UICONTROL General]** tab, change **[!UICONTROL Content]** to **[!UICONTROL Yes]**, and click **[!UICONTROL OK]**.

-## Add the Library and Config File to your Project - WinJS {#section_FF83113EBF4742AFA929F4AC28F92DB5}
+## Add the library and config file to your project - WinJS {#section_FF83113EBF4742AFA929F4AC28F92DB5}

 1. Launch Visual Studio and open your solution.
 1. In the **Solution Explorer**, right-click **[!UICONTROL References]** and select **[!UICONTROL Add Reference**.